This baked arctic char fillet with honey soy marinade makes for one easy (and scrumptious) seafood dinner that’s sure to be a family favourite!

 Today I’m sharing a delicious and easy seafood dinner of baked arctic char with a crazy good honey soy marinade.

-I love using Newfoundland & Labrador (or Canadian) ingredients (like this moose stew recipe) whenever I can.
+I love using Newfoundland & Labrador (or Canadian) ingredients (like in this moose stew recipe) whenever I can.
 So, when I got my little hands on some arctic char, I was elated!

 This fish fillet is locally (wild) caught in Labrador.
 How cool is that?
 My parents often go snowmobiling in Labrador and they picked up a fillet for me at a local fish supply store that’s known for its arctic char.